Pakistan: Religious groups seek amendment to sex change law | DW | 19.11.2021

 "To date, not a single complaint has been received regarding the misuse of this [existing] law," she was quoted as saying by local media.

-Interior Minister Sheikh Rashid Ahmad told the Senate that sex changes were allowed on medical reasons or on submission of an application.
+Interior Minister Sheikh Rashid Ahmad told the Senate that sex changes were allowed for medical reasons or upon submission of an application.

 According to data shared with the upper house of parliament, in the past three years, 16,530 sex changes from male to female were processed; 12,154 cases of female to male, 21 cases of transgender person to male, nine cases of male to transgender person, and as many cases of transgender person to female.